The construction of a circuit for controlling a DC motors speed and direction is discussed in this article.

 where,

-- t1: This shows how long it takes the capacitor C to charge from almost discharged (usually regarded as 0 volts) to a certain voltage level, which frequently reaches around 63% (1 – 1/e) of the supplied voltage source.
+- t1 is the time it takes for the capacitor C to charge from nearly discharged (sometimes regarded as 0 volts) to a specific voltage level which often reaches about 63% of the voltage source that is given.

-- 0.693: This is a constant that is roughly equivalent to ln(2), the natural logarithm of 2.
+- 0.693 is a constant that is roughly equivalent to ln(2) the natural logarithm of 2.

-- R1 + R2: This is the overall resistance that the capacitor observes when it is being charged.
+- R1 + R2 is the overall resistance that the capacitor observes when it is being charged.

-- C: This is the capacitors capacitance, which is commonly expressed in microfarads (µF) or farads (F).
+- C is the capacitors capacitance which is commonly expressed in microfarads (µF) or farads (F).

 Discharge Time (t2) of the Timing Capacitor: